-I spent a week in Berlin.
-It is an amazing city! so different from London or Melbourne, it has its own personality and is an incredible place to go.
+I spent a week exploring the city of Berlin.
+It is an amazing city!
+It is very different from London or Melbourne.
+It has its own personality and is an incredible place to visit.
 Berlin is a city full of history and culture.
+I have written up my Berlin Travel Guide with all my top recommendations to help you explore this wonderful city as well.

 I started off by doing a Sandermans free walking tour, I highly recommend these especially if you are travelling alone they are an easy way to make friends.
 This took use around to Checkpoint Charlie, Humboldt University, Konzert Haus Brandeburg Gate, Reichstag Building and the Jewish Memorial.
-Our guide was amazing and new so much about the history of Berlin and was really enthusiastic about the city, had I have done many of these sites outside of the walking tour I would have missed a lot of key detail that he shared.
+Our guide was amazing and knew so much about the history of Berlin and was really enthusiastic about the city.
+The walking tour was the perfect way to explore the historical sites of Berlin, the guide provided detailed information about the sites and provided a great overview of Berlin.

 East Side Gallery